equalframework/equal-doc/docs/getting-started/configuration.md

 !!! note "About integer values"
-    Properties set as integer can also hold a string that supports the following shorthand notations (case-sensitive):
+    Properties holding an integer value can be given as a string that supports the following shorthand notations (case-sensitive):

     * memory notation (converted in bytes)
         * KB (for KiloBytes)
         * MB (for MegaBytes)
         * GB (for GigaBytes)

     * time notations (converted in seconds)
         * s for seconds (default)
         * m for minutes (=60s)
         * h for hours (=60m)